SAP-samples/low-code-applications/exercises/rap/exercises/ex3/README.md

   METHOD createOrderID.

-* read all the entities of the onlineshop
+    "read all the changed entities
-    READ ENTITIES OF zr_onlineshop_XXX IN LOCAL MODE ENTITY onlineshop
+    READ ENTITIES OF zr_onlineshop_300 IN LOCAL MODE ENTITY onlineshop
              ALL FIELDS
              WITH CORRESPONDING #( keys )
       RESULT DATA(onlineshops)
       FAILED DATA(read_failed).

-* get rid of all the entities that already have an order id DELETE onlineshops WHERE OrderID IS NOT INITIAL.
+    "get rid of all the entities that already have an order id DELETE onlineshops WHERE OrderID IS NOT INITIAL.

-    CHECK onlineshops IS NOT INITIAL.
+    IF onlineshops IS NOT INITIAL.

-* determine the currently highest order id
+      "determine the currently highest order id
-    SELECT MAX( order_id ) FROM zonlineshop_XXX INTO @DATA(max_order_id). "active table
+      SELECT MAX( order_id ) FROM zonlineshop_300 INTO @DATA(max_order_id). "active table

-* and for the one without an order id add one higher MODIFY ENTITIES OF zr_onlineshop_XXX IN LOCAL MODE ENTITY OnlineShop
+      "and for the one without an order id add one higher MODIFY ENTITIES OF zr_onlineshop_300 IN LOCAL MODE ENTITY OnlineShop
         UPDATE FIELDS ( OrderID )
         WITH VALUE #( FOR order IN onlineshops INDEX INTO i (
                           %tky    = order-%tky
                           OrderID = max_order_id + i
                     ) )
         FAILED DATA(failed).
+    ENDIF.

   ENDMETHOD.